qojulia/QuantumOptics.jl-documentation/src/stochastic/schroedinger.md

 nothing # hide
 ```

 Here, the first three arguments are the same as for [`timeevolution.schroedinger`](@ref).
-The additional argument `Hs` is either an [`Operator`](@ref) or a vector of operators.
+The additional argument `Hs` is either an [`AbstractOperator`](@ref) or a vector of operators.
 The first case corresponds to the stochastic Schrödinger equation featuring only a single noise process, while the latter corresponds to a number of noise processes, where the operators $H_i^s$ are the entries in the vector `Hs`.

 A time-dependent stochastic Schrödinger equation can also be implemented using [`stochastic.schroedinger_dynamic`](@ref).
 Instead of the two parts of the Hamiltonian `H` and `Hs`, the dynamic version takes two functions as arguments.
 One, that returns the deterministic part of the dynamic Hamiltonian, while the other returns a vector with the (time- or state-dependent) operators $H_i^s$ as entries.